-If a functional assay can be done with a rapid turnaround time, it may be preferred over the lower-accuracy immunoassay.
+If a serotonin release assay can be done with a rapid turnaround time, it may be preferred over the lower-accuracy immunoassay.

-Immunoassay OD values <0.40 are used by some experts to rule out HIT, and OD > 2.00 to make a HIT diagnosis.
-For indeterminate values, empiric non-heparin anticoagulant is often advised while waiting for functional assay results.
+Immunoassay OD values <0.40 are used by some experts to rule out HIT, and OD > 2.00 to make the diagnosis.
+For indeterminate values, an empiric non-heparin anticoagulant is often advised while waiting for serotonin release assay results.

 Treatment of HIT

-For patients with suspected HIT, empiric anticoagulation is usually advised with a non-heparin agent while awaiting test results:
+For patients with suspected HIT, an anticoagulant is usually advised with a non-heparin agent while awaiting test results: